 Kalila is passionate about preparing and empowering dance/movement therapy students to embark on successful, innovative, and rewarding careers.
 She teaches 12 Credits of specialized and innovative courses in various content areas including Embodied Neurobiology, Moving through the Cycles of Life, Movement Observation and Assessment.

 She also coordinates 3 credits of programming with invited guest faculty in emerging applications of dance/movement therapy.

 Nanine Ewing, Ph.
-D, F.A.G.P.A., C.G.P., BC-DMT, CGP, L.M.F.T. is a licensed psychologist and certified group therapist as well as certified dance-movement therapist.
+D, F.A.G.P.A., C.G.P., BC-DMT, CGP, L.M.F.T. is a licensed psychologist and certified group therapist, neurolinguistic programmer, and a certified dance-movement therapist.
 Dr. Ewing’s theoretical orientation is Jungian and Object- Relations.
-She runs three groups a week that are open- ended groups for mixed gender and one women’s group.
-Her specialty is group therapy and she does in-depth individual therapy.
-She is available as a consultant for practice building, developing, or maintaining groups or individual consultation.
-She was the keynote speaker at the American Group Psychotherapy and Psychodrama 2008 Conference.
-Nanine teaches the Group Process course for Embodied Neurobiology.
+Her specialty is group therapy and she does in-depth therapy in areas of Relational Issues, Depression, Anxiety Disorders, Dream Analysis, Psyche and Soma, Hypnosis; Death and Dying, Incest Survivors; Substance Abuse, and Body Image.
+She speaks regularly on her work and was the keynote speaker at the American Group Psychotherapy and Psychodrama Conference.

 Nanine teaches the 6 credit group process course series for Embodied Neurobiology.

 Amber Elizabeth Gray, PhD, MPH, MA, LPCC, BC-DMT, NCC